backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/DynamoDB DVA.md

 ## Miscellaneous Features
 - Encryption *at rest using AWS KMS* and *in-transit using SSL/TLS*
+- In addition to encryption at rest, which is a *server-side encryption* feature, AWS provides the Amazon **DynamoDB Encryption Client**.
+	- This is a *client-side encryption* library that enables us to *protect your table data before submitting it to DynamoDB*.
 - For backup and restore we have **Point-in-time Recovery (PITR)** just like RDS
 - For migrating data to and from DynamoDB we use DMS.
 - *Fine grained access control* for users: